 Patent infringement includes patents for new products and processes as well as design or industrial design patents.
 Thus, even when the patent is a design patent that protects only the ornamental appearance form of an invention, there is infringement when copied and used without permission.

-A second option to avoid patent infringement is to seek a licensing arrangement with the owner of the patent.
+- A second option to avoid infringing on a patent is to seek a licensing arrangement with the owner of the patent.
 You get permission to make the product in exchange for giving the owner a percentage of the profits derived or a price per use.
 It extends the protection of the patent to your product.
+Read more about licensing a patent in our article about licensing agreement types.
+Read about licensing agreement advantages and disadvantages.

 Trademark infringement is when someone uses the trade or service mark of someone else without legal permission.
 The marks do not need to be identical.
 A trademark or service mark may infringe when it is identical or when it is confusingly similar to the registered mark of someone else.
 Making, selling, and possibly even using goods and services that are identical or similar to those under a trademark owned by someone else is infringing.